"This an exhibit you might be interested in

-Thanks to an unrelated string of events about the same time, I'd met an intriguing Japanese man.
-I’d first heard his name a couple of years earlier while talking with Carin Jacobs who, at that time, was the director of the Center for Art, Religion and Education at the Graduate Theological Union in Berkeley.
-She had an idea for an event in their Doug Adams gallery.
-I would moderate a conversation with an artist and a GTU faculty member.
-We would look for and explore any overlap between the artist’s work and the theological interests of the faculty member.
-Ron Nakasone might be a good faculty choice, Carin said.
-He knew a lot about Asian art and was an artist himself.
-But in the months that followed, nothing materialized and eventually I just set the idea aside.
+Thanks to other events, it happened that I'd met an intriguing man, Ron Nakasone.
+I’d first heard of him a year or two earlier while talking with Carin Jacobs who, at that time, was the director of CARE - the Center for Art, Religion and Education at the Graduate Theological Union in Berkeley.
+She had an idea for an event.
+I would moderate a conversation between an artist and a GTU faculty member.
+The aim would be to explore areas of overlap between the artist’s work and the theological interests of the faculty member.
+Ron Nakasone might be a good faculty choice, she suggested.
+Ron knew a lot about Asian art and was an artist himself.

 A Small Question about Consciousness

 I thought I might drive down to Sand City, but the date came and went.
-The drive down, the drive back, the time, the hassle—all in all, the resistance proved stronger than the attraction.
-But a couple of days later, it occurred to me, I could still go down there.
-So I sent Gail another note.
+Then, a couple of days later, it occurred to me I could still go down there, and I sent Gail Enns another note.

 “Even better!” she wrote back.
-I'll show you the exhibit and “Patrick Frank is coming up from Los Angeles and we could all have dinner.”
+I'll show you the exhibit and “Patrick Frank is coming up from Los Angeles.
+We could all have dinner afterwards.”

 Sand City Incorporated

-Most of the streets were laid out in a grid tilted diagonally to Del Monte Blvd. on the east and Highway 1 to the west.
-And several of these little streets were dead ends, terminated by sand dunes.
-The whole city, I’d been told, was built on the grounds of an old sand-mining company (“sand-shoveling” company might be more apt).
-And now the place seemed to consist of big-box stores mixed in with little-box stores with a few houses sandwiched in here and there along with some small industry thrown into the mix - and sand, of course.
+Most of the little streets were laid out in a grid tilted diagonally between Del Monte Blvd. to the east and Highway 1 to the west.
+Several of these streets terminate at dunes where sand creeps over their curbs.
+All of it was built on the grounds of an old sand-mining company, or “sand-shoveling” might be more accurate.
+Today the place consists of a few big-box stores mixed in with little-box stores with a few houses sandwiched in here and there along with some small industry thrown into the mix - and sand, of course.
 It's a bit of sprawl come north out of Monterey.

-Having ignored the place’s street names, I’d found myself lost in a little maze.
-Nevertheless, it wasn’t long before I found the place—a four-story, recently-built commercial building.
-The exhibit was on its spacious ground floor of a newish commercial building.
+But having ignored the place’s street names, I’d quickly found myself lost in a little maze.
+It wasn’t long, though, before I was able to locate the exhibit mounted in the spacious ground floor of a newish commercial building.

 Walking in, I spotted Gail Enns.
 She introduced me to Craig.
-And I soon learned Craig was also a Sand City city councilman.
+I soon learned he was also a Sand City city councilman.

 What Is Seen?
 What Is Heard?

 Many in the local Japanese American community had turned out for the exhibit.
 What currents lay silent in that community just waiting for a measure of honorable recognition?
 Tom Graves’ sensitive black and white portraits of Japanese Americans who fought for the U.S. during WWll, must have played a part.
-The photos were displayed as an adjunct to the work of the twelve artists included in the exhibit catalog.
+His photos were an adjunct to the work of the twelve artists included in the exhibit catalog.
 They reminded me how powerful a photograph can be.
-Looking at the portraits, something essential is revealed about Graves himself - because what does it take to create the space that allows a person to come out and appear when a camera is being pointed at them?
+In them something essential is revealed about Graves himself - because what does it take to create the space that allows a person to come out and appear when a camera is being pointed at them?

-As Gail, her husband John, and Patrick and I were having dinner that evening, we tried to account for the astonishing turnout.
+As Gail, her husband John, Patrick and I were having dinner that evening, we tried to account for the astonishing turnout.
 Gail pointed out that the show had been well advertised.
 All the local papers covered it, she said, adding,“We even had our own logo!”
-And my goodness—maybe that was the secret.

 “I didn’t get your name,” the man said, sticking out his hand.